What’s the real difference between Hard and Super Hard

 Conclusion

-By knowing when to play and when to wait on Hard and Super Hard levels, you can:
+By understanding when to play and when to wait on Hard and Super Hard levels, you can:

 Have you noticed something that isn’t mentioned here?
 Level differences, changes, or team-related issues?
 Leave a comment.